Alik-Agarwala/ASUS-battery-charging-limit/README.md

   ./asus-battery-health-charging.ps1
 ```

-`Alternate Step:` if you have difficulty running the script, simple copy the code to administrator PowerShell and set the limit
+`Alternate Step:` if you have difficulty running the script, simple copy the code to administrator PowerShell and set the limit.

 `Note:`  The setting will persist even after restarting.
 To change the limit, follow Step 3 and pass the desired value.
 If you wan to check limit status:
 ```powershell